Skip to Content

 a closeup of a peach upside down cake

-a slice of peach upside down cake on a white plate
+beauty shot of peach upside down cake slice.

 I love this cake slightly warm from the oven, but the flavor of the cake gets even better the second day.
 Peach Almond Upside Down Cake goes great with Sweet Corn Ice Cream or Buttermilk Ice Cream.